 Supplies of pigs in blankets could be hit by post-Brexit labour shortages

-Festive favourites like pigs in blankets could be in short supply this Christmas as a result of post-Brexit issues.
+Christmas favourites like pigs in blankets could be in short supply this festive season as a result of post-Brexit issues.

 Britons may find them harder to come by this winter as industry labour shortages continue to bite, the British Meat Processors Association (BMPA) warned.

+The warning came as fast food giant McDonald’s ran out of milkshakes in all its UK restaurants following haulage and supply chain problems.

-Meanwhile, a retail industry boss called on the Government to help solve a shortfall in lorry drivers which has contributed to product shortages across the UK.
+Meanwhile, a retail industry boss called on the Government to help solve a shortfall in lorry drivers.

 There just won't be the totals of Christmas favourites like we are used to